 - You find a better deal.
 If you’ve shopped around and found a comparable or better policy than the one you have, you may want to cancel your existing plan in favor of a new one.

-Reasons Not to Terminate Your Policy
+Reasons Not to Cancel Life Insurance Policy

 Before you cancel your life insurance policy, consider the drawbacks.

 - There could be cancellation fees and tax penalties.

 - You might need coverage if you have lot of debt.